notleowang/Aria/README.md

 Their health values were quite low which made fighting the boss not really feel like fighting a boss.
 In addition to this, the boss AI was too easy (similar to small enemies).\
 **Change**: We increased the amount of health the bosses had and we also made bosses have different ai than smaller enemies by implementing attack patterns.

-**Observation**: We noticed that players would sometimes die during a level as enemies slowly dwindled down the player�s health and players had no form of gaining back health.\
+**Observation**: We noticed that players would sometimes die during a level as enemies slowly dwindled down the player’s health and players had no form of gaining back health.\
 **Change**: We implemented health packs throughout some difficult levels so the player can be more successful in completing the level.

 ## Development Plan